-Bethesda Is Telling Its Critics On Steam That 'Starfield' Is Not Boring, Contrary To Their Belief
+Bethesda Is Telling Its Critics On Steam That 'Starfield' Is Not Boring, Actually

 Bethesda's latest open-world adventure Starfield has been out for three months now, and the response has been relatively tepid, particularly in contrast to the hype that preceded the game's release.